-Morgan Stanley to seek new court for Italian derivatives case: sources
+Morgan Stanley seeks new court in Italian derivatives case

-ROME (Reuters) - Morgan Stanley (MS.N) on Thursday will seek to have a suit against it for 2.7 billion euros ($3.34 billion) in damages thrown out of an Italian administrative court, three sources close to the case told Reuters.
+ROME (Reuters) - Morgan Stanley (MS.N) on Thursday asked to have a lawsuit against it for 2.7 billion euros ($3.34 billion) in damages thrown out of an Italian administrative court, an Italian judge said.

+At the opening of the trial in Rome, the U.S. investment bank the other defendants asked a three-judge panel at the Court of Accounts, which rules on abuses of public funds, to reject the case in an acknowledgement that the judges do not have jurisdiction, Marco Fratini, one of the judges, said.

+The defendants, who deny any wrongdoing, maintain the issue should be reviewed by a civil court.

-The U.S. investment bank maintains that derivatives contracts signed with Italy’s Treasury that led to losses should be scrutinized by a civil court, not by the Court of Accounts, which rules on abuses of public funds, the sources said ahead of the first hearing in Rome.
+The U.S. investment bank maintains that derivatives contracts signed with Italy’s Treasury that led to losses belong in a civil court, not the Court of Accounts, which rules on abuses of public funds, sources close to the case said before the hearing began.

-If the Court of Accounts judge accepts the Morgan Stanley claim, the state would then have three months to bring its case before a new tribunal.
+If the Court of Accounts accepts the claim, the state would then have three months to bring the case before a new tribunal.
+The hearing is ongoing and it is not clear whether the judges will rule on the issue on Thursday.
 The Morgan Stanley derivative transactions were made between 1995 and 2005 and were terminated in December 2011 and January 2012, Morgan Stanley said in a securities filing.

 The interest-rate derivatives were meant as a form of insurance for the Italian government, one of the most heavily indebted in Europe, in the event that market rates rose.